hincksjim/supportbuddy/systemsale.md

 ### 🏦 Financial Guidance & Benefits Checker

 Reduce financial stress.
-The Finance Hub provides a clear overview of your financial situation and uses an AI-powered tool to suggest potential UK benefits you may be entitled to claim based on your profile.
+The Finance Hub provides a clear overview of your financial situation and uses an AI-powered tool to suggest potential UK benefits you may be able to claim based on your profile.
 The Benefits Checker allows you to explore eligibility in different life scenarios.

 ### 🤫 The "Just In Case" Vault